Shiv-15CC/cryptonite_taskphase1_shivam/Comprehending Commands.md

 ## grepping for needle in a hacksystem

-This is a new command grep which allws us to search for the content
+This is a new command grep which allows us to search for the content

     Connected!
     hacker@commands~grepping-for-a-needle-in-a-haystack:~$ grep pwn.college /challenge/data.txt